 These coconut flour low carb donuts will help keep you on track.
-Lightly spiced and sweetened, these donuts are just enough to satify your sugar cravings.
+Lightly spiced and sweetened, these frosted baked cake donuts are just enough to satisfy your sugar cravings.

 - 1 1/3 cups almond flour